What is a Networking Email Subject Line?

 - Education (degrees)

-If necessary, you can add some contacts to your “Ignore List” so you can avoid collecting data from companies you’ve already reached out to or avoid contacting people you don’t want to get in touch with.
+If necessary, you can add some contacts to your “Ignore List” so you can avoid collecting data from companies you’ve already reached out to or people you don’t want to get in touch with.

 Want to help contribute to future articles?
 Have data-backed and tactical advice to share?
 I’d love to hear from you!